-Please carefully consider these important residency qualifications and responsibilities necessary to advance to the next step in our admissions process and determine if Solon Community Living is the right place to call HOME!
+Please carefully consider these important residency qualifications and responsibilities to see if Solon Community Living is the right place to call HOME!

-PLEASE NOTE Solon Community Living is a neighborhood with supports but is not a medical home, licensed congregate care, or assisted living facility.
+Solon Community Living is a neighborhood with supports but is not a medical home, licensed congregate care, or assisted living facility.